 Hydrocortisone is a corticosteroid with both glucocorticoid and to a lesser extent mineralocorticoid activity.
 As cortisol it is the most important of the predominantly glucocorticoid steroids secreted by the adrenal cortex.
 Hydrocortisone is used, usually with a more potent mineralocorticoid, for replacement therapy in adrenocortical insufficiency.
 It may also be used for its glucocorticoid properties in other conditions for which corticosteroid therapy is indicated but drugs with fewer mineralocorticoid effects tend to be preferred for the long-term systemic therapy of auto-immune and inflammatory disease.

-3 g of ointment for local use is filled into collapsed ophthalmic aluminum tubes (inside package).
-The tubes are packed and inserted with the leaflet into cardboard boxes (outer package).
+3 g of eye ointment into aluminium tubes.
+The tubes are packed and inserted with the leaflet into cardboard boxes.